 Like many other dogs that are considered "dangerous," there's some controversy around wolf dogs—and whether or not they make good pets.

 While some say they're loyal, loving, and totally trainable animals, others claim they're too wild, aggressive and unpredictable.
 The truth is, there's no "typical" wolf dog and no way to predict how "wolf-like" it will be.
-Accordingly, there's much more variety in behavior and temperament than, say, a Golden Retriever, which may be tough for pet parents who aren't willing to put in the time—and patience—to raise a wolf dog.
+Accordingly, there's much more variety in behavior and temperament than, say, a Golden Retriever, which may be tough for pet parents who aren't able to raise a wolf dog with an unpredictable temperament and wolf-like needs.
+Sadly, many of these animals end up living in cages, or euthanized because owners were not prepared to care for them properly.

 Wolf Dogs Can't Be Vaccinated for Rabies